Documenting your data collection practices and provenance is an important part of research data management. Why is it important?

 - Machine readable Metadata formats or standards such as Data Documentation Initiative (DDI) or Dublin Core

 Metadata is used to describe data so that other researchers can find it and use it appropriately.
-As the types of research data can be so diverse, there are many different metadata standards available.
-Moreover your chosen data repository should be able to assist with determining what metadata to record.
+Since the types of research data can be so diverse, there are many different metadata standards available.
+Your chosen data repository should be able to assist with determining what metadata to record.

 Some examples of of the more popular metadata standards include: